cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 ### Filter network traffic
 Azure virtual networks enable you to filter traffic between subnets by using the following approaches:

 - **Network security groups** A network security group is an Azure resource that can contain multiple inbound and outbound security rules.
-You can define these rules to allow or block traffic, based on factors such as source and destination IP address, port, and protocol.
+You can define these rules to allow or block traffic, based on factors such as source and destination IP address, port and protocol.

 - **Network virtual appliances** A network virtual appliance is a specialized VM that can be compared to a hardened network appliance.
 A network virtual appliance carries out a particular network function, such as running a firewall or performing wide area network (WAN) optimization.